typoes/harry-potter-gen-z/book_1/chapter_5.md

 "Nah bruh, I gotchu" said Harry, tryna cop a glimpse of more magic.

+Hagrid whipped out that pink umbrella again, bonked it twice on the side of the boat, and boom — they zoomed off back toward land like Fast & Furious.
+“Yo why would someone gotta be straight-up braindead to try and rob Gringotts?”
+Harry asked.
+“Spells, enchantments, all that cracked-out DLC,” said Hagrid, unfolding his boomer newspaper mid-speech.
+“Rumor has it there’s legit dragons guarding the high-security vaults.
+And then finding your way out?
+Bruh, Gringotts is like Fortnite map layers deep under London, way below the Tube.
+You’d just starve down there before you ever escaped, even if you somehow clutched the loot.”
+Harry sat there marinating on that while Hagrid got comfy reading the Daily Prophet.
+Harry knew from Uncle Vernon’s crusty habits that people liked to be left tf alone while newspapering, but damn, he had never had so many questions at once.

 pg.
 64 — chapter not finished yet